sdwheeler/seanonit/content/blog/posts/2025-08-04-legend-of-platyps/index.md

   - PlatyPS
   - Fun with Microsoft Copilot
 description: >
-  Telling the story of how PlatyPS using Microsoft Copilot.
+  Telling the story of PlatyPS using Microsoft Copilot.
 ---
 <!-- markdownlint-disable-file MD041 -->